telerik/kendo-ui-core/docs/php/widgets/stockchart/overview.md

 ---
 title: Overview
-page_title: How to use the Stock Chart PHP class, server-side wrapper for Kendo UI Stock Chart widget
-description: Learn how to bind Kendo UI Stock Chart for PHP, handle Kendo UI Stock Chart Events, access an existing chart.
+page_title: Overview | StockChart PHP Class
+description: "Get started with the StockChart PHP class in Kendo UI."
+slug: overview_stockchart_uiforphp
+position: 1
 ---

-# Stock Chart
+# StockChart PHP Class Overview

-The StockChart for PHP is a server-side wrapper for the [Kendo UI StockChart](/api/dataviz/stock-chart) widget.
+The Kendo UI StockChart for PHP is a server-side wrapper for the [Kendo UI StockChart](/api/javascript/dataviz/ui/stock-chart) widget.

 ## Getting Started

+### The Basics

-There are two ways to bind a Kendo StockChart for PHP:
+There are two ways to bind a Kendo UI StockChart for PHP:

-* [local](/php/widgets/chart/local-binding) - the chart is bound to PHP array
+* [Locally]({% slug localbinding_chart_uiforphp %})&mdash;Local binding binds the StockChart to a PHP array.
-* [remote](/php/widgets/chart/remote-binding) - the chart makes AJAX requests and is bound to JSON result
+* [Remotely]({% slug remotebinding_chart_uiforphp %})&mdash;During remote binding the StockChart makes AJAX requests and is bound to the JSON result.

+### Configuration

-Here is how to configure the Kendo StockChart for server binding:
+Below are listed the steps for you to follow when configuring the Kendo UI StockChart for PHP.

-1. Follow the steps from the [introduction](/php/introduction) - include the autoloader, JavaScript and CSS files.
+**Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for PHP]({% slug overview_uiforphp %})&mdash;include the autoloader, JavaScript, and CSS files.

-1. Create an array which to which the chart will be bound to
+**Step 2** Create an array to which the [StockChart](/api/php/Kendo/Dataviz/UI/StockChart) will be bound to.

+###### Example

         <?php
         $data = array(